jfcarmonag/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 The best performing model was VotingEnsamble, with an accuracy of 0.91.

 ## Scikit-learn Pipeline
-**Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**
 The data was downloaded from the following URL: "https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv".
 All the features were converted to numerical values and then HyperDrive was used to finde the best parameters for a LogisticRegression model.
 The parameter "C" (inverse of regularization strength) was chosen randomly between 0.1 and 1.
 Hyperdrive found that the optimal C is 0.76, getting an accuracy of 0.908.

-**What are the benefits of the parameter sampler you chose?**
 In general, a lower value of "C" penalizes higher values of the parameters of the model (hence avoiding overfitting).
 However, a very low value of "C" may be counterproductive and the model won't learn properly.
 So it is a good idea to let Hyperdrive to find the right value.
-**What are the benefits of the early stopping policy you chose?**

 We choose a BanditPolicy with slack_factor=0.1 and evaluation_interval=2.
 This means that when the accuracy of a run (after 2 iterations) is 10% lower than the best one that run is cancelled.

 ## AutoML